 TERM SHEET

-PaperCo.com
+ClickPaper.com

-The following is an initial indication of terms and conditions related to a possible investment in PaperCo.com (the “Company”).
+The following is an initial indication of terms and conditions related to a possible investment in ClickPaper.com (the “Company”).
 Investor understands that certain considerations (including industry, technical, legal and regulatory, tax and accounting considerations) may require changes to the Company’s business model and plan and that certain of the terms and conditions set forth below are preliminary in nature and subject to change.